Spatial Transforms

 Depending on the content of an image, it can be necessary to divide the image into 2D chunks (usually called tiles or blocks), and encode each chunk independently.
 In general:

-1. Tiles are used when the image is made up of very different areas (for example, with text and natural content).
+1. Tiles are used when the image is made up of very different areas (for example, with text and natural picture content).
 Tiles are usually rectangular but can have any size, and are usually defined attending to RD or perceptual issues (for example, text is not well compressed by lossy codecs).

 2. Blocks are smaller than tiles and, in most of cases, squared.
 The block partition can be adaptive and, in this case, should be found using RDO (Rate Distortion Optimization)6.